pbaille/facets/datac.md

 With this in mind I've created a little lib called [facets](https://github.com/pbaille/facets), that handle those pseudo types and dispatch stuff.

-on top of those behaviors we can build several new operators that give us some generic and flexible way to work with our datatypes, here is the builtin ones
+on top of those facets we can build several new operators that give us some generic and flexible way to work with our datatypes, here is the builtin ones

 `§` invocation
 `$` distribution